jdw1996/jdw1996.github.io/_src/2023-01-22-things-to-eat-see-and-do.md

 #### Toronto, ON

+- Eat
   - _Burgers n' Fries Forever_: Very good burgers and fries.
   - _Little India_: A little more formal than some Indian restaurants, they have excellent lamb vindaloo.
   - _Matt's Burger Lab_: Excellent burgers.
   - _Milagro_: Slightly upscale Mexican close to the Skydome.
   - _Planta_: Vegan food that you wouldn't guess was vegan.
 There are a few locations but the Asian fusion one on Queen West is my favourite.
   - _Salad King_: Cheap Thai and other southeast Asian food, there are a couple locations.
   - _Salt and Tobacco_: They make really crispy and flavourful pizza in a wood oven.
 I was there on a cold winter night and the aroma when I opened the door to the restaurant was heavenly.
   - _Sizzler Kabab_: My favourite butter chicken, with big chunks of meat and lots of flavour.
 And delicious garlic naan slathered in butter.
+- See
+  - _Toronto Maple Leafs baseball_: Though overshadowed by the hockey team with the same name, the Leafs baseball team is an institution in its own right.
+They play at the Christie Pits baseball diamond and admission is free; you can just show up during a game and sit on one of the surrounding hills to watch the game.
+It's a real local experience.

 ### United States